THE CITADEL OF DAVID IN JERUSALEM

 The Citadel of David Museum's exhibits is mostly models and multimedia.

-In the evening, they put on a colorful light show honoring Jerusalem's three thousand-year history as well as its bright future.
+In the evening, they put on a colorful light show honoring Jerusalem's three thousand-year histories as well as its bright future.

 The light show is worth seeing at least once.